Jumio/mobile-react/DemoApp/README.md

 ## Usage

-Adjust your credentials in **index.js**, open a bash and run the following commands
+Adjust your credentials in **index.js** file, open a bash and run the following commands:

 ### Both
 Required to retrieve all dependencies that are required by this demo app: